-What Is a Technical Architect
+What is a Technical Architect

-Technical architects are relatively rare on the construction market and they are highly sought after.
+Technical architects are relatively rare in the construction market and they are highly sought after.
 The job involves handling all deeper technical aspects of a construction project, coordinating different contractors and ensuring that the project complies with all relevant standards before it passes its final inspection.

 What does a technical architect do?

-The main difference between a technical architect and a RIBA architect is that technical architects have a deeper specialization in specific fields of construction and architecture, while RIBA architects perform more general architectural tasks and are members of RIBA.
+The main difference between a technical architect and a RIBA architect is that technical architects have a deeper specialisation in specific fields of construction and architecture, while RIBA architects perform more general architectural tasks and are members of RIBA.

 A technical architect works with design concepts that are still in an early phase of their development.
 They identify the most critical requirements of a project and ensure that enough specialists are allocated to different parts of the job that require additional expertise.

-In addition, a technical architect usually coordinates the work of many different contractors, especially in cases of disagreements on technical points like the choice of materials, the way those materials are being utilized, and any long-term implications of the construction project.
+In addition, a technical architect usually coordinates the work of many different contractors, especially in cases of disagreements on technical points like the choice of materials, the way those materials are being utilised, and any long-term implications of the construction project.

 How to become a technical architect?

-Technical architects most commonly branch out from general architectural work and choose to specialize in the more technical aspects of construction.
+Technical architects most commonly branch out from general architectural work and choose to specialise in the more technical aspects of construction.
 They would usually strive to deepen their knowledge in fields like material science, but also develop a good understanding of modern technological solutions and the role they play in large-scale projects.

 What types of tasks does a technical architect handle?